 The technician can then upload an image of the completed job, allowing the system to compare it with best practices to verify that the work was done correctly.

-AI is emerging as a key technology to automate field service scheduling, addressing a huge pain point for the industry.
+AI is emerging as a key technology to automate field workforce scheduling, addressing a huge pain point for the industry.
 Computer Vision AI is now enabling field service organizations to achieve new levels of efficiency by assigning the highest priority jobs to the most skilled and experienced technicians.